Monomial tropical cones for multicriteria optimization: Introduction

 Before we will get to describe our contribution in greater detail we will now formally define our objects of study.
 A \emph{multicriteria optimization problem} is of the form

 Here $X$ is the \emph{feasible set}.
 It is a subset of the \emph{decision space}, which may be any set.
 The \emph{objective functions} $f_i$ have the feasible set as their common domain, and they take real values.
 We will mainly deal with the image $Z = f(X)$ of the feasible set, the \emph{outcome space}, which is a subset of $\RR^d$.
-A point $z \in Z$ is \emph{nondominated} if there is no point $w \in Z$ such that $w_i \leq z_i$ for all $i \in [d]$ and $w_{\ell} < z_{\ell}$ for at least one $\ell \in [d]$.
+A point $z \in Z$ is \emph{nondominated} if there is no point $w \in Z$ such that $w_i \leq z_i$ for all $i \in [d] := \{1,2,\dots,d\}$ and $w_{\ell} < z_{\ell}$ for at least one $\ell \in [d]$.
 The set of all nondominated points in $Z$ is the \emph{nondominated set}.
 Each nondominated point can be obtained by determining an optimal solution of a scalarization of the multiobjective problem \cite{Ehrgott:2005}.
 The latter is an optimization problem derived from \eqref{eq:multiopt} by suitably restricting the feasible set and optimizing with respect to just one objective function derived from $f$.
 There are general methods known to determine all nondominated points by successively choosing appropriate scalarizations.
 Typically these scalarizations are considered computationally expensive, whence the complexity of a multicriteria optimization problem is measured in the number of scalarizations required.
 If $d$ is fixed, the asymptotically tight upper bound is $\bigO(n^{\lfloor d/2\rfloor})$, where $n$ is the number of nondominated points.
 This follows from work of Kaplan et al.\ \cite{KaplanEtAl:2008} on colored orthogonal range counting.
 D{\"a}chert et al.\ \cite{DaechertEtAl} presented an enumeration strategy via scalarizations with respect to `boxes' and `local upper bounds', which is asymptotically optimal.
-Our algorithm can be viewed as a variation of their idea.
+This builds on earlier work using similar decompositions of the search space in~\cite{KLV2015,PrzybylskiGandibleuxEhrgott:2010}.
+Our algorithm can be viewed as a variation of their idea and requires the same number of scalarizations.
 The essential new contribution is the observation that the nondominated set can be interpreted as the extremal generators of a certain kind of tropical cone.
-This allows us to use an adaptation of the tropical double description method \cite{DoubleDescription:2010} to deduce an enumeration scheme which is also asymptotically worst case optimal.
+This allows us to use an adaptation of the tropical double description method \cite{DoubleDescription:2010} to deduce an enumeration scheme which results in the same number of subproblems and is also asymptotically worst case optimal.
 In this way the known upper bound can also be derived from the tropical upper bound theorem of Allamigeon, Gaubert and Katz \cite{AGK:ExtremePoints2011}.
 The ordinary double description method, also known as Fourier--Motzkin elimination, is a standard algorithm for computing (dual) ordinary convex hulls \cite{FukudaProdon:1996}.
 The dual convex hull problem asks to convert an exterior description of an ordinary convex polyhedron (in terms of linear inequalities) into an interior description (in terms of generating points and rays).
 It can be seen as a parameterized linear optimization problem where the feasible region is fixed and the linear objective function is allowed to vary arbitrarily.
-Our results exhibit that all discrete multicriteria optimization problems are of a very similar kind.
+Our results show that all discrete multicriteria optimization problems exhibit the same geometric structure.
 It turns out that the monomial tropical cones arising in multicriteria optimization already made an appearance as the `$i$th polar cones' in \cite{AllamigeonGaubertKatz:2011}.
 Yet, apparently, they have not been studied in full detail before.